 The US Department of Education defines a "recently arrived" English learner (EL) as a student who has been enrolled in schools in the United States for less than 12 months.
-For statewide assessments, recently arrived ELs are defined as ELs first enrolled in U.S. schools within 12 months from the first day of the previous year's districtwide PARCC test window (April 1, 2019).
+For statewide assessments, recently arrived ELs are defined as ELs with fewer than 12 months of enrollment in US schools as of the start of the state's PARCC testing window.

-Recently arrived ELs are required to participate in the ACCESS for ELLs 2.0 assessment and the PARCC mathematics assessment and the DC Science Assessment (if enrolled in a grade/course with a required test).
+Recently arrived ELs are required to participate in the ACCESS for ELLs assessment and the PARCC mathematics assessment and the DC Science Assessment (if enrolled in a grade/course with a required test).
 These students are exempt for one year of taking the PARCC ELA assessment.
-If a recently arrived student is an EL with the most significant cognitive disabilities, his or her required assessments for the 2020-21 school year would be MSAA Mathematics, DC Science Alternate, and Alternate ACCESS for ELLs.
-Consistent with the policy for 2018-19, recently arrived ELs first enrolled in US schools within 12 months from the first day of the previous year's test window are not included in 2019-20 school year assessment performance results reporting for mathematics and science.
+If a recently arrived student is an EL with the most significant cognitive disabilities, his or her required assessments for the 2022-23 school year would be MSAA Mathematics, DC Science Alternate and Alternate ACCESS for ELLs.
+Recently arrived ELs are not included in 2022-23 school year assessment performance results reporting for mathematics and science.
 These exceptions may only be provided to a student once.

-STEP 7: Exiting, Reclassification, and Monitoring
+STEP 7: Exiting, Reclassification and Monitoring